Read the prologue and first two chapters right now!

 “A fire pit would be amazing!”
 Gabbi said, jumping up out of her chair.
 “Where do you think we should put it?”

-“I’d say over here,” Emma replied.
+“I’d say over there,” Emma replied, gesturing towards the end of the terrace.
 “It’s far enough from the pergola, but still not blocking your view from the turret.”

 “Do you think we could have it finished for the party?”
 Gabbi asked.

 Marissa didn’t say much.
 She sipped her drink and listened to the others talk about the party.
 Gabbi was excited about the food and her new range, while Emma focused on the repairs.
 Moira did her best to include Marissa in the conversation and when she poured another drink for her, Marissa smiled.
 “I want to thank you again for asking me to join you.
 I don’t have many friends.”